 A strategic dialogue is needed in times of several parallel crises: the Covid-19 crisis with all its uncertainties and a European war since February this year, in addition to an increasingly noticeable climate crisis as we are all experiencing currently.
 Such a dialogue can either focus more traditionally on business ethics theory and practice, or use overlapping and competing terminologies and frames of reference - such as corporate responsibility, corporate citizenship, and most prominently: sustainability – in addition or instead.

-Topics will be strategies for business ethics and sustainability research and practice throughout Europe.
-Additionally, there is a choice between two parallel tracks on the second day.
-Track one will focus on sustainable finance and is based on paper presentations.
-Track two will focus on whistle-blowing and is based on a mix of dialogue design and presentations about projects in progress.
+Topics were strategies for business ethics and sustainability research and practice throughout Europe.
+Additionally, there was a choice between two parallel tracks on the second day.
+Track one focused on sustainable finance and was based on paper presentations.
+Track two focused on whistle-blowing and was based on a mix of dialogue design and presentations about projects in progress.

-Questions to be discussed during plenary sessions and workshops include:
+Questions that were discussed during plenary sessions and workshops include:

 - What are our strengths and weaknesses, and what opportunities and threats do we face as responsible individuals and communities (such EBEN or similar networks in the field of social sciences) in a societal and global climate of crises and uncertainties?

 - How can one make sustainable finance work in practice?
 What would a sustainable finance model look like for financial institutions?

 - What is wise and legitimate whistle-blowing, i.e. neither abused nor under-exploited?

 - What mix of normative-sceptical, empirical and practice-focused approaches can and should be used for investigating whistle-blowing appropriately?